-- the annual allowance can either be £40,000; or - (where money purchase inputs in excess of £10,000 are made) a £10,000 money purchase allowance for 'money purchase inputs'; and - · the 'alternative annual allowance' for other inputs.
+- the annual allowance can either be £40,000; or - (where money purchase inputs in excess of £10,000 are made) a £10,000 money purchase allowance for 'money purchase inputs'; and - the 'alternative annual allowance' for other inputs.

 The 'alternative annual allowance' is found by subtracting £10,000 from the amount of the annual allowance for the tax year.
-For the tax year 2021/22 the alternative annual allowance is £30,000 (£40,000 less £10,000).
+For the tax year 2023/24 the alternative annual allowance is £50,000 (£60,000 less £10,000).
 The amount of money purchase savings over £10,000 is added to any pension input amounts that exceed the alternative annual allowance to establish a chargeable amount potentially subject to the annual allowance charge (the 'alternative chargeable amount').
 Any carry forward from previous years can only be used for non-money purchase savings.
 There can generally be no carry forward of unused money purchase annual allowance.

-If the individual does not make money purchase inputs exceeding the £10,000 money purchase annual allowance in a tax year the annual allowance for all savings (including money purchase) will continue to be £40,000.
+If the individual does not make money purchase inputs exceeding the £10,000 money purchase annual allowance in a tax year the annual allowance for all savings (including money purchase) will continue to be £60,000.
 Individuals will be both assessed to a 'default chargeable amount' and the 'alternative chargeable amount'.
-The 'default chargeable amount' is the excess of all pension savings above £40,000.
+The 'default chargeable amount' is the excess of all pension savings above £60,000.
 The higher of these two amounts will be the 'chargeable amount' on which tax (if any) is paid.

 The money purchase annual allowance was reduced from £10,000 to £4,000 with effect from 6 April 2017.
-The alternative annual allowance remains at £36,000.
+The alternative annual allowance remains at £36,000 (2022/23).
+From 6 April 2023 following the Finance Act 2023 the alternative annual allowance has risen to £50,000 (the annual allowance, less the money purchase annual allowance, if the member's annual allowance is reduced)